kshedden/case_studies/methods/writing-tips.md

   be very specific to your analysis and conclusions, not a generic list of limitations that would apply in almost any setting.

 * Aim for an academic tone.
-Avoid the excessive use of vague adjectives like "comprehensive", "nuanced", and "intricate" unless you can specifically state why these terms are relevant.
+Avoid the excessive use of self-congratulatory adjectives like "comprehensive", "nuanced", and "intricate" to describe your analysis unless you can specifically state why these terms are relevant.

-* You can write in the first person "I found..."" or using the "majestic we" (presenting your results using the pronoun "we" even though the analysis was done by one person).
+* You can write in the first person "I found..." or using the "majestic we" (presenting your results using the pronoun "we" even though the analysis was done by one person).

 * Make specific claims and assertions, then back them up with specific evidence and arguments.
+The evidence and arguments should be specifically grounded in the data that you have analyzed.

 * Focus on findings that follow directly from your analysis of the data.
 For this class, you do not need to provide independent